bcgov/sso-switchover-agent/ssl-renewal/Readme.md

 ### Gold

-Once the GoldDR route is confimed up and healthy
+Once the GoldDR route is confimed up and healthy, log into the Gold cluster and run:

 `./update_route_credentials.sh <<namespace>> gold year`